AS DEFEAT LOOMS, MURAT’S CAVALRY SAVES THE DAY IN PERHAPS THE GREATEST CAVALRY CHARGE IN MILITARY HISTORY.

 With the Prussian forces scattered, only Russia still had an army in the field to oppose him.
 Napoleon continued the campaign; marching the Grande Armee (75,000 strong) into East Prussia.
 Here he sought to bring the Russians, under General Leonty Leontyevich, Count von Bennigsen, to decisive battle.

-As was normal practice, Napoleon’s Grande Armee marched widely dispersed; each Corps its own independent army; the overall movements coordinated by the Emperor’s headquarters through an efficient staff, headed by the talented Marshal Berthier.
+As was normal practice, Napoleon’s Grande Armee marched widely dispersed, each Corps its own independent army.
+The overall movements of the Grande Armee were well coordinated by the Emperor’s headquarters through an efficient staff, headed by the talented Marshal Louis-Alexandre Berthier (the man who translated Napoleon’s strategic vision into coherent orders).
 With his army scattered in a broad net, Napoleon now attempted to cast this over and bag Bennigsen’s Russians.

 Galloping couriers were sent to all Corps commanders, ordering them to concentrate against and envelop the Russians.
 However, one such courier in-route to Marshal Bernadotte’s I Corps was captured by Russian Cossacks.
 Thus, warned that he was thrusting his head into a noose, Bennigsen began withdrawing away from the oncoming French.
 Napoleon pursued, and Bennigsen was brought to heal on the 7th of February, 1807, at the village of Eylau.